Skip to main content

 Prompt

 Sends the document image to an AI model along with a custom prompt for analysis.
 The AI returns a pass/fail verdict with reasoning.
-This is useful for compliance checks that cannot be expressed as simple field validations — for example, verifying that a signature is present, that a stamp is visible, or that the document matches expected formatting.
+This is useful for validity checks that cannot be expressed as simple field validations — for example, verifying that a signature is present, that a stamp is visible, or that the document matches expected formatting.

 {